A search for ‘FIFA scripting’ on Youtube will return thousands of hits. Are these clips evidence in support of scripting?

 The first example (below) shows a couple of collision detection errors, where one object (the ball) passes through another object (for instance body parts).

 Some people consider such clipping errors irrefutable proof that FIFA is scripted.

-The fact is however that collision detection errors are found in just about any 3D computer game ever made.
+The fact is however that collision detection errors are found in just about every 3D computer game ever made.
 Collision detection in a 3D environment poses several computational challenges.
 As is the case with any other 3D game, FIFA’s collision detection engine isn’t flawless.
 Sometimes, the game allows objects to pass through each other or determines that two objects collided even though they clearly didn’t.
 If you pay attention, you will notice that collision detection errors are particularly common during celebrations, but there are many other nice examples.
 I really like this flying player.

 Most collision detection glitches aren’t really noticed, because they don’t influence the outcome of the match.
 But then there are the few odd cases, where a glitch suddenly does influence the outcome.
 Those are the ones that people remember and post on Youtube and Reddit.
-But obviously, when something happens all the time, it sometimes inevitably will happen in a bad moment.
-So, the mere fact that something unusual happened in a bad moment just doesn’t prove that is an invisible hans behind it.

 Half a dozen missed chances

 The next clip was posted on Reddit under this title: When EA decides not to let you score… As the title suggests, it shows someone missing a lot of chances.

 In this clip we see the white team missing five shots from close distance.
 As the title suggests, the player controlling the white team felt that these shots were huge opportunities.
 I don’t quite agree with that.